More than six spirits still call this farm home!

 She has been seen holding a baby in her arms in the small square area structure attached to the left of the main house.
 She was spied from the outside by staff and visitors.

-An intelligent female spirit was cordial and answered questions of Phoenix Arizona Paranormal Investigators during several of their haunted tours events.
+An intelligent female spirit was cordial and answered questions from Phoenix Arizona Paranormal Investigators during several of their haunted tours events.

-His voice has been heard as a disembodied voice.
+His disembodied voice has been heard by the living.

 Staff members have had many personal experiences, especially the groundskeepers.
 Sometimes they are the recipients of little jokes by the spirits.
 At one building, all the doors closed at the same time.